Jimbly/dcjam2024/Jimb-TODO.md

   * outlines of tentacles in space backdrop
 * lighting flicker l3 (after insanity)
 * more humanoid choices for front1, since the player picks that!
-* bamf - if player has only 2 attackers in party, give only attack options (if possible)
+* ? bamf - if player has only 2 attackers in party, give only attack options (if possible)
 * integrate footsteps
 * scale sound volume for hunter sounds based on distance
-* combat log needs a "log" header, or should show what the monsters _will_ do
 * roll credits after finale

 Balance Plan: conservation of XP